mohammedhrima/Pipex/to_learn2/README.txt

 - so the two files descriptor will be pointed on same file

 signals
-- SIGKILL: termnate the process
+- SIGKILL: terminate the process
 - SIGSTOP: stop the process
 - SIGCONT: continue the process